RagnarB83/ash-documentation/docs/job-types.rst

 This file can be used to restart an incomplete/failed scan.
 If ASH finds this file in the same dir as the script, it will read the data and skip unneeded calculations.
 Default name : 'surface_results.txt'

+**calc_surface** returns a dictionary of total energies for each surface point.
+The key is a tuple of coordinate value and the value is the energy, i.e.
+(RC1value,RC2value) : energy

 **1D scan:**

 .. code-block:: python